ViBiOh/fibr/README.md

 #### HTTP Live Streaming

 Fibr has a special treatment for videos, that can be very large sometimes.
-With the help of the `vith` sidecar, it can convert a video to its [HLS version](https://en.wikipedia.org/wiki/HTTP_Live_Streaming).
+With the help of the `vignet` sidecar, it can convert a video to its [HLS version](https://en.wikipedia.org/wiki/HTTP_Live_Streaming).
 It keeps the original video as is, and stores streamable version in the metadatas directory.
 It's a basic conversion into the appropriate format: no resolution, frame-per-second or any quality specifications are changed.
 Conversion is done where this two requirements are met altogether:

-- `vith` is configured with direct access to the filesystem (see [`vith`documentation about configuring `WorkDir`](https://github.com/vibioh/vith#usage) and [`fibr` configuration](#usage) for enabling it).
+- `vignet` is configured with direct access to the filesystem (see [`vignet`documentation about configuring `WorkDir`](https://github.com/vibioh/vignet#usage) and [`fibr` configuration](#usage) for enabling it).
 Direct access disable large file transfer in the network.
 - the video bitrate is above [`thumbnailMinBitrate (default 80000000)`](#usage)

 ### Chunk upload